 Not only do you get access to HSBC’s low interest rate of 11.90% on all purchases, cash advances and balance transfers, but you’ll also earn HSBC Rewards points on all your purchases.
 Best of all, the annual fee is just $25.
 No, there’s no catch.
 Read my HSBC +Rewards Mastercard review now for all the details.

-- Earn 2 HSBC points for every $1 spent on eligible dining and entertainment purchases
+- Earn 2 Points for every $1 spent on eligible dining or entertainment purchases

 - Earn 1 HSBC point for every $1 spent on all other purchases